commanded/commanded/README.md

 ### Command handlers

 Create a module per command, defining the fields with `defstruct`.
-Fields must include `aggregate` to specify the target aggregate module and `aggregate_uuid` to identity the aggregate instance.
+Fields must include `aggregate` to specify the target aggregate module and `aggregate_uuid` to identify the aggregate instance.

 ```elixir
 defmodule OpenAccount do